zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/scim.md

 * If you want to do **Provision on demand** from Entra ID to test the SCIM integration of your app you cannot trigger a partial sync based on a group.
 This will trigger Entra ID to invoke a `/groups` endpoint, which is not yet supported.
 * The module does not support the development of a SCIM client application.
 * By default, the SCIM module’s admin screen is displayed in English.
 Users cannot add additional languages to the module, as it is protected and does not support language modification.
+* Multiple clients can be configured only at runtime via the admin screen.

 ### SCIM Protocol Adherence